AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-post-processing.md

 ## Order of precedence

 By default, post-processing is done for every folder path.
-Permissions applied directly to a path or inherited from a parent closer in proximity to all its subfolders take precedence over those inherited from a more distant parent.
+Permissions applied directly to a path or inherited from a parent closer in proximity to all its subfolders take precedence over those inherited from a more distant parent:

 * If the parent is ignored for post-processing but the child folder is enabled, then the child and all its successors are considered enabled.
 * If the parent is enabled for post-processing but the child is ignored, then the child and all its successors are considered ignored.